CarineJackson1/log-anomaly-detector/.github/SECURITY.md

 ## Reporting a Vulnerability

-If you discover a security vulnerability in this project, please report it responsibly by emailing **security@yourdomain.com** with the following details:
+If you discover a security vulnerability in this project, please report it responsibly by emailing us with the following details:

 - Description of the vulnerability
 - Steps to reproduce the issue